ethereum/EIPs/EIPS/eip-1.md

 Other exceptional statuses include:

 * **Deferred** -- This is for core EIPs that have been put off for a future hard fork.
+* **Abandoned** -- This EIP is no longer pursued by the original authors or it may not be a (technically) preferred option anymore.
 * **Rejected** -- An EIP that is fundamentally broken or a Core EIP that was rejected by the Core Devs and will not be implemented.
 * **Active** -- This is similar to Final, but denotes an EIP which may be updated without changing its EIP number.
 * **Superseded** -- An EIP which was previously final but is no longer considered state-of-the-art.
 Another EIP will be in Final status and reference the Superseded EIP.